mautrix/docs/bridges/src/general/troubleshooting.md

 # Troubleshooting
+Debugging setup issues should be done in the Matrix rooms for the bridges (linked in the READMEs), rather than in GitHub issues.
+Additionally, this page will collect some of the most common issues.

 ## Why is the bridge bot not accepting invites?

 If the bridge starts up successfully, but inviting the bot doesn't work and the